tldr-pages/tldr/pages/linux/rename.md

 # rename

 > Renames multiple files.
+> This is the perl version of `rename`, which is the default on Debian.
+See `rename.ul` for the stand-alone version.

 - Rename files using a Perl Common Regular Expression (substitute 'foo' with 'bar' wherever found):